 Now let’s say, on an average day, you’re using the induction stove for the following times:

 Using the equations from our battery calculator post, the induction cooktop would consume roughly 50aH every day.

-Sounds doable?
-But just remember that you still need battery power to run your lights, fan, fridge, charge your phone/laptop, etc).
+Sounds doable, right?
+But just remember that you still need battery power to run all your electronics, like the lights, the fan, and to charge your phone and laptop.